Bringing together architecture, art and archaeology since 1843.

 Kent Online, ‘Shrine of Saint Thomas Becket digitally reconstructed 800 years after his body moved to Canterbury Cathedral’

-The forthcoming lecture on 7 October will be given online.
+The next lecture on 4 November will be given online.
+Please register here.
 We very much regret that the lecture cannot take place as a physical event, but are reviewing the situation month-by-month and hope to return to lectures at the Society of Antiquaries as soon as circumstances allow.